hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

 # Generating Cryptographic Keys

 In the realm of blockchain technology, cryptographic keys play a crucial role in upholding the security and authenticity of data transactions.
-With Iroha 2, you hold the capability to create these vital keys for safeguarding your digital assets and communications.
+With Iroha 2, you can create these vital keys for safeguarding your digital assets and communications.

 This section describes how to generate keys using `kagami` a supporting tool shipped alongside the node program.